Cluster Haptic Texture Dataset: Haptic Texture Dataset with Varied Velocity-Direction Sliding Contacts: Methods

 \subsubsection{Accelerometer}

-An accelerometer sensor module (ADXL335 - 5V ready triple-axis accelerometer, Adafruit) with a 3-axis MEMS accelerometer (ADXL335, Analog Devices) was mounted on an artificial fingertip to record acceleration information.
-This accelerometer was also used in the previous study~\cite{Strese2020-cr}, with a measurement range of $\textpm$3 g and an accuracy of 300 mV/g.
+We mounted a 3-axis MEMS accelerometer (IIS3DWB, STMicroelectronics) on a rubber tip to record acceleration information.
+This accelerometer was also used in the previous study~\cite{10.1109/TOH.2024.3356609}, with a measurement range of \textpm 16 g and an accuracy of 75 µg/√Hz.
 The accelerometer was installed to align the coordinate axes of the 3D printer and the accelerometer.
-The sensor output was connected to a PC via a microcontroller like the force sensor.
-The sampling rate of the sensor values was 1 kHz for the force sensor.
+The sensor output was connected to a PC via a microcontroller like the load cell.
+The sampling rate of the sensor values was about 6 kHz.